 How do you hang it?
 And why does it bring luck?

 Its crescent moon shape and its magnet function attract luck, and also its bond with the horse, an animal with a magical charge, and a symbol of strength and vitality.
 It is also sacred because it is the product of the forge.
 The horseshoe that hangs on the doors removes the evil eye and annihilates the negative aura of visitors who cross the threshold.

 Sailors often used to nail a horseshoe on the main mast of their boat, because they believed it is a talisman that protects them against storms.
-It is due to the thought that the iron and the hoof of the horse become one with mother earth, making the horse and the rider stable.
+It is due to the thought that the horse’s iron and hoof become one with mother earth, making the horse and the rider stable.

-In this way, the sailors believe that even the boat can become more solid and safe, as opposed to the sea, which is often rough and full of pitfalls.
+In this way, the sailors believe that even the boat can become more solid and safe than the sea, which is often rough and full of pitfalls.